PeterCamilleri/test65/README.md

 This is a simple program written to allow the testing of 65C02 code that I am writing for the Commander X 16 neo-retro computer.

+Note: This program has recently undergone a lot of upgrades and is now ready to release as a Ruby gem.

 ## Installation

-This gem is too specialized to place in a Ruby Gem repository so the normal use cases for installing and using this gem do not apply.
 To install, first install the cc65 compiler and ensure that it is available at the command line.
 You can test the required components with:

     ca65 --version
     ld65 --version
     sim65 --version
     set CC65_HOME

-The last test should show the variable is set to the cc65 program folder.

-Then download the Test65 repo (or at least the one file you will need) and then install the gem directly from the pkg folder like this:
+Then to install the gem, use:

-    $ gem install pkg/test65-0.1.0.gem
+    $ gem install test65

 ## Usage